The bud graft or chip budding

 - Starting from the bottom, firmly wrap the bud in place with grafting tape (strips of freezer bag or heavy cling film will work too).
 Make sure you overlap the tape as you wrap it up, over the bud itself, and right up over the top cut.

-- Unless you have self-adhesive grafting tape, tie it off with one or two half hitch knots.
+- Unless you have self-adhesive grafting tape, tie it off with one or two back hitches.
 The purpose of binding the graft is twofold; firstly it holds tightly the cambium layers together to ensure good enough contact for healing, and secondly it stops the graft from drying out.

 - Label your tree with the variety name, rootstock type, date grafted and how many grafts.